 An Elderberry Syrup Recipe That Is Cost Effective.

-For the same price as a bottle of Elderberry tincture, I can make several cups of homemade Elderberry syrup, that tastes great!
+For the same price as a bottle of Elderberry tincture, I can use my homemade elderberry syrup recipe to make several cups of elderberry syrup, that tastes great!
 I’ve purchased Elderberry tinctures that nobody in my house would touch with a ten foot pole they tasted so bad.
 This recipe not only tastes fantastic, it will make your house smell heavenly.
 Score!

 Let’s get to it, shall we?

 1 Cup Organic dried black elderberries.
 I like both Frontier Herbs and the Organic Bio Herbs Organic Brand.

 1/2 Cup raw honey My parents rent out some of their land to a bee keeper in return for fresh honey.
 It’s what I used.
 No access to your own bee hives?
 No worries, these guys will do you proud!

 PRO Tip: You could switch out the lemon juice for dehydrated lemon peel OR orange peel to switch things up!
 Add the dehydrated lemon or orange peel to the Instant Pot with the rest of the ingredients.

 1. Add all of the ingredients EXCEPT the honey and lemon juice to your Instant Pot pressure cooker.
 Secure and lock the IP lid in place.

 5. Strain off and discard the elderberries, ginger and spices.
 Then toss them in the compost pile!